China media says US 'destroying international order', after currency-manipulator branding

 The announcement came hours after China let its yuan currency break through a key support level to an 11-year low, in a sign Beijing might be willing to tolerate more currency weakness as Washington threatens to impose more tariffs.

+READ: Chinese yuan falls to lowest level against US dollar since August 2010

-The yuan has tumbled 2.3per cent in three days since President Donald Trump's sudden declaration last week that he will impose 10per cent tariffs on US$300 billion of Chinese imports from Sept.
-1.
+The yuan has tumbled 2.3 per cent in three days since President Donald Trump's sudden declaration last week that he will impose 10 per cent tariffs on US$300 billion of Chinese imports from Sep 1.

 But it appeared to steady on Tuesday amid signs that China's central bank may be looking to stem the slide, which has sparked fears of a global currency war.